Sam-superlab/Math-note/README.md

 # Math Notes Repository

 Welcome to the LaTeX Notes Repository!
-This repository contains notes on various topics including Analysis, Topology, Probability, and Algebra.
+This repository contains notes on various topics including Analysis, Topology, Probability, Algebra and Algorithms.
 These notes are written in LaTeX and their corresponding PDF files are also available for easy access and study.

 ## Table of Contents